SCOLIOSIS & PROVING DISABILITY

 If you need help winning your scoliosis benefits, you have found the right law firm.
 You can learn more about the attorneys at our law firm on our About Us page.

-For example, you may want to know that Dianna Cannon has been helping her clients win Social Security cases for over thirty years.
+For example, you may want to know that Dianna Cannon has been helping clients win Social Security benefits for over thirty years.
 Additionally, Brett Bunkall and Andria Summers have also won thousands of SSDI and SSI cases.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you file for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.